-This document describes the dumplog utility, which allows you to view a specified log file associated with a Cisco Intelligent Contact Management (ICM) process.
+This document describes the dumplog utility, which allows you to view Cisco Intelligent Contact Management (ICM) process logs.

 Cisco recommends that you have knowledge of these topics:

 The information in this document is based on the Cisco ICM.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.